 - 1 tablespoon smooth peanut butter ($0.20 / £0.08)

 - Preheat oven to 170˚C/340˚F

-- If younger baby, blend the oats to a flour, for older ones that can cope with texture, leave oats as they are.
+- Optional step if giving these flapjacks to a younger baby: blend the oats to a flour.
+For older babies that can cope with texture, leave oats as they are.

 - In a small saucepan, cooked the pear and raisins in a splash of water until soft.
 Depending on age of baby, either mash it with a potato masher, or blend it to a smooth paste.